You may be able to claim for ‘subsidence’ (sinking) damage caused by coal mining, for example:

 You’ll usually get a decision on your claim within 90 days.

-You can apply to the Centre for Effective Dispute Resolution (CEDR) to review your claim if you don’t agree with the decision.
+You can apply to the Centre for Effective Dispute Resolution (CEDR) to review your claim if you do not agree with the decision.

 Apply under the Householder Arbitration Scheme if you’re the owner and claiming for a domestic property.
-It costs £96 plus VAT.
+It costs £96.

 Otherwise apply under the General Arbitration Scheme.